-David Lassonde joined the Dartmouth men's hockey coaching staff for the 2014-15 season and helped the Big Green toa 17-12-4 record in his first season.
-Lassonde will serve as associate head coach on Bob Gaudet's staff.
+David Lassonde joined the Dartmouth men's hockey coaching staff for the 2014-15 season and has now been behind the bench in Hanover for three years.
+Lassonde serves as associate head coach on Bob Gaudet's staff.

 In 2014-15 with Lassonde on the Big Green's bench, Dartmouth finished tied for fourth in the ECAC Hockey standings and was second in the Ivy League, just one point back of first-place Yale.

 The Rochester, New Hampshire, native brings with him to Dartmouth an impressive résumé in college which includes 20 trips to the NCAA Tournament with five appearances in the Frozen Four, three conference tournament titles and six regular-season championships in addition to working with 10 players who were named Hobey Baker Finalists.

 In his most recent job prior to Dartmouth, Lassonde helped lead Denver to the NCHC Tournament Championship in the league's inaugural season and a berth in the 2014 NCAA Tournament.
 Additionally, under Lassonde's tutelage, senior goaltender Sam Brittain was named a 2013-14 West First-Team All-American for his play between the pipes for the Pioneers.

 In 2012-13, while still at Denver, Lassonde also served as an assistant coach for the U.S. National Junior Team that captured the Gold Medal at the 2013 IIHF World U20 Championship in Ufa, Russia.
 In that time, Lassonde coached American netminder John Gibson — now with the Anaheim Ducks — helping him earn the tournament's Most Valuable Player award.